Design#

 Mid-term (beta release v0.x – v1.0)#

-Improved reliability through expanded and organized test coverage
+Improved reliability through expanded and organized test coverage -> Migrated tests to a case-based structure for easier integration with other systems.

 Enhanced logging and debugging capabilities

-Long-term (TBD)#
+Long-term Outlook#

 Support for macro variables and open-code macros